web-push-libs/ecec/README.md

 In Web Push, the app server is the sender, and the browser ("user agent") is the receiver.
 The browser generates a public-private ECDH key pair and 16-byte auth secret for each push subscription.
 These keys are static; they're used to decrypt all messages sent to this subscription.
 The browser exposes the subscription endpoint, public key, and auth secret to the web app via the [Push DOM API](https://w3c.github.io/push-api/).
 The web app then delivers the endpoint and keys to the app server.

 When the app server wants to send a push message, it generates its own public-private key pair, and computes the shared ECDH secret using the subscription public key.
-This key pair is ephemeral; it should be discarded after the message is sent.
-The app server encrypts the payload using the process outlined above, and includes the salt, ephemeral public key, and ciphertext in a `POST` request to the endpoint.
+This key pair is ephemeral: it should be discarded after the message is sent, and a new key pair used for the next message.
+The app server encrypts the payload using the process outlined above, and includes the salt, sender public key, and ciphertext in a `POST` request to the endpoint.
 The push endpoint relays the encrypted payload to the browser.
 Finally, the browser decrypts the payload with the subscription private key, and delivers the plaintext to the web app.
 Because the endpoint doesn't know the private key, it can't decrypt or tamper with the message.

+## Usage

 ### `aesgcm`

 All [Web Push libraries](https://github.com/web-push-libs) support the "aesgcm" scheme, as well as Firefox 46+ and Chrome 50+.
-The app server includes the ephemeral public key in the `Crypto-Key` HTTP header, the salt and record size in the `Encryption` header, and the encrypted payload in the body of the `POST` request.
+The app server includes its public key in the `Crypto-Key` HTTP header, the salt and record size in the `Encryption` header, and the encrypted payload in the body of the `POST` request.

+* The `Crypto-Key` header comprises one or more comma-delimited parameters.
+The first parameter must include a `dh` name-value pair, containing the sender's Base64url-encoded public key.
+* The `Encryption` header must include a `salt` name-value pair containing the sender's Base64url-encoded salt, and an optional `rs` pair specifying the record size.

+If the `Crypto-Key` header contains multiple keys, the sender must also include a `keyid` to match the encryption parameters to the key.
+The drafts have examples for [a single key without a `keyid`](https://tools.ietf.org/html/draft-ietf-webpush-encryption-04#section-5), and [multiple keys with `keyid`s](https://tools.ietf.org/html/draft-ietf-httpbis-encryption-encoding-02#section-5.6).

+**ecec** will extract the relevant parameters from the `Crypto-Key` and `Encryption` headers before decrypting the message.
+You don't need to parse the headers yourself.

 The other difference from `aes128gcm` is how `prkInfo`, `keyInfo`, and `nonceInfo` are determined:

 * `prkInfo` is the static string `"Content-Encoding: auth\0"`.
-* `keyInfo` is `"Content-Encoding: aesgcm\0P-256\0"`, followed by the length-prefixed (unsigned 16-bit integers) static and ephemeral public keys in uncompressed form.
+* `keyInfo` is `"Content-Encoding: aesgcm\0P-256\0"`, followed by the length-prefixed (unsigned 16-bit integers) receiver and sender public keys in uncompressed form.
 * `nonceInfo` is `"Content-Encoding: nonce\0P-256\0"`, followed by the length-prefixed keys in the same form as `keyInfo`.

-**ecec** will automatically extract the relevant parameters from the `Crypto-Key` and `Encryption` headers, and decrypt the message.

 ```c
 int